 "Your credit score factors heavily into your ability to get the best interest rate available.
-Before you apply for a mortgage, take advantage of your right to a free credit report from each of the top credit bureaus to find out where you stand.
+Before you apply for a mortgage, take advantage of your right to a free credit report from each of the three nationwide credit reporting companies to find out where you stand.
 (You can see all three reports at AnnualCreditReport.com.)
 Request corrections right away for any inaccuracies you find—updates can take time."

 5. Have you saved enough for your down payment?

 "The traditional practice is to put down at least 20% of the purchase price of a home in cash.
 There are, however, many exceptions to this rule.
 In some cases, you can provide investment assets as collateral to help reduce your down payment.
 Another option is to ask a parent or family member to cosign a loan or pledge their investment assets as collateral to reduce the down payment.
 There are also a number of mortgage programs available today (VA, FHA, etc.) that require little or no down payment.